kroma-network/kroma/specs/introduction.md

 liveness, availability, and validity.

 1. **Liveness** - Anyone must be able to extend the rollup chain by sending transactions at any time.
-   - There are two ways transactions can be sent to the rollup chain: 1) via the proposer, and 2) directly on layer 1.
+   - There are two ways transactions can be sent to the rollup chain: 1) via the sequencer, and 2) directly on layer 1.
-     The proposer provides low latency & low cost transactions, while sending transactions directly to layer 1 provides censorship resistance.
+     The sequencer provides low latency & low cost transactions, while sending transactions directly to layer 1 provides censorship resistance.
 2. **Availability** - Anyone must be able to download the rollup chain.
    - All information required to derive the chain is embedded into layer 1 blocks.
 That way as long as the layer 1 chain